Wide Awake When Your Head Hits the Pillow?

 It's a pervasive experience for those with insomnia.
 But why does this happen?
 This phenomenon is called conditioned arousal.

-Arousal is a state where our mind and body are on alert
+Conditional arousal is a state where our mind and body are on alert

 If we think something is worrisome, needs watching, or is an outright threat to us, our arousal system kicks in like a radar dish, scanning for problems.